 Also, even if a concurrent use alert appears, the end still has the option to "Acknowledge".
 Acknowledgement will be recorded, and the administrator can optionally be immediately notified in such cases.

-In difficult cases, log files can be provided to Bentley for troubleshooting licensing problems.
+In difficult cases, a health check can be performed, and log files can be provided to Bentley for troubleshooting licensing problems.

 In some cases, users of the OpenFlows products may not be able to upgrade to Subscription Entitlement Service-enabled versions.
 For example if you need to submit a project to another organization who is still using an older version (our products are currently generally not Forward Compatible).

 In this case, the older products will still work and continue to report usage based on the Site Activation Key entered in the license management tool, but this means that concurrent use threshold alerts will not work properly.
 For example if you set the threshold to 1 and a user has an older (SELECTserver-licensed) version of that product/feature level in use, the Subscription Entitlement Service-based versions on other computers will not "see" that the other user has the product open, and the license alerting service will not know to display alerts in that case.
 Similarly, feature levels set to "denied" in the General Access settings on the server, will not be respected for older, SELECTserver-based versions.